Image

 Missouri License Suspension & Revocation Consequences

-• Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Maryland Heights, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second DWI Offense: Leads to a 1-year revocation period in Maryland Heights, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Maryland Heights, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

-For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why our Maryland Heights, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+(This is why the Combs Waterkotte Maryland Heights, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Use of state-approved testing machines